Reduce Attack Surfaces, Prevent Attacks, and Reduce Patch Time

 The core problem?

-No matter how good developers are, in-house code, open source software, and third-party binaries contain vulnerabilities that hackers exploit.
+No matter how good developers are, in-house code, open source software, and third-party binaries contain vulnerabilities that bad actors exploit.
 Scanning tools can only catch 40-50% of vulnerabilities, and 50% of vulnerabilities in open source code remain for more than four years without a patch.